judsonlmoore/judsonlmoore.com/_posts/blog/2015-11-23-shafik-gabr-2015-fellowship-notes.markdown

 - Coffee with 2013 Gabr Fellow Christi Fallon
 - $1.3B aid is invested into U.S. industry on behalf of the Egyptian military
-- U.S. government can not make or loose moneey on theese transactions (bt the manufacturers do, of course)
+- U.S. government can not make or lose money on these transactions (bt the manufacturers do, of course)
 - Call/email her to meet up at any time.

 #### Greg Copley, President of the [International Strategic Studies Association](https://www.strategicstudies.org/)